hugomrdias/connect-deps/readme.md

 > This is a CLI tool that intends to be a better yarn link

-When you do a yarn/npm link in the current repo, it creates a symlink to the dependency in your machine and this gives you the wrong dependency tree, because node_modules inside the linked dependency will be the one already in the there not the one that you would get from a clean yarn install in the current repo.
+When you do a yarn/npm link in the current repo, it creates a symlink to the dependency in your machine and this gives you the wrong dependency tree, because node_modules inside the linked dependency will be the one already in the there not the one that you would get from a clean yarn/npm install in the current repo.

 This can became problematic in some cases, to solve this problem this package "links" (we call it connect) a dependency by running `yarn pack` in the connected dependency and `yarn add file:/path/to/pack.tgz` in the current repo.

-> NOTICE: yarn support only, PRs welcome for npm support!

 ## Usage